Essential dimension via prismatic cohomology: Torus embeddings and Shimura varieties

-The natural map $H^*(\pi_{1,\et}(U, \bar x)^p, \F_p) \rightarrow H^*(\pi_{1,\et}(U, \bar x), \F_p)$ is an isomorphism. \end{lem} \begin{proof} Note that $S$ and $U_{\bar s}$ are \'etale $K(\pi,1)$'s.
+The natural map $H^\bullet(\pi_{1,\et}(U, \bar x)^p, \F_p) \rightarrow H^\bullet(\pi_{1,\et}(U, \bar x), \F_p)$ is an isomorphism. \end{lem} \begin{proof} Note that $S$ and $U_{\bar s}$ are \'etale $K(\pi,1)$'s.
 Indeed, for each of these varieties, both their cohomology and the cohomology of the respective \'etale fundamental group are exterior algebras on their cohomology in degree $1.$ Now the fact that $U$ is a $K(\pi,1)$ follows by comparing the Hochschild-Serre spectral sequence for $\pi_{1,\et}(U_{\bar s}, \bar x) \subset \pi_{1,\et}(U, \bar x)$ and the Leray spectral sequence for the map $U \rightarrow S.$

 It is well known that $\pi_{1,\et}(U,\bar x)$ is an extension as in \ref{eqn:extn}.
-That this is a central extension follows from the fact that the $T$-torsor $U$ is Zariski locally trivial (by Hilbert's Theorem 90).
+That this is a central extension follows from the fact that the $T$-torsor $U$ is Zariski locally trivial (Hilbert's Theorem 90) \cite[IX, Thm.~3.3]{SGA4}.

-That the pro-$p$ completion of (\ref{eqn:extn}) is an extension as in (\ref{eqn:propextn}) follows easily from the fact that any central extension of two finite abelian groups of coprime order is trivial.
+That the maximal pro-$p$ quotient of (\ref{eqn:extn}) is an extension as in (\ref{eqn:propextn}) follows easily from the fact that any central extension of two finite abelian groups of coprime order is trivial.
 It follows that the kernel of $\pi_{1,\et}(U, \bar x) \rightarrow \pi_{1,\et}(U, \bar x)^p$ is a prime to $p$ profinite group, which implies the final claim. \end{proof}

 \begin{para} Keep the assumptions above, and consider the extension (\ref{eqn:propextn}).
-We have the notion of a mod $p$ reduction of such an extension given in \ref{para:defnredn}.
+We have the notion of a mod $p$ reduction of such an extension given in \ref{para:modp}.
 In particular, such a mod $p$ reduction gives rise to a surjection of $\pi_{1,\et}(U,\bar x) \twoheadrightarrow \bar E$ onto a finite Heisenberg group $\bar E.$ We write $U(\bar E) \rightarrow U$ for the finite cover corresponding to $\bar E.$ \end{para}